elastic/homebrew-tap/.ci/README.md

 .ci/release.sh "$DOWNLOAD_BASE" "$VERSION"
 ```

-This invokes the update, test, release preparation, and patch file creation for
+This invokes the update, release preparation, and patch file creation for
 integration with the release process.

 # Individual scripts